-Take a walk in the forest area near Charkhole under the warm glow of sun with birds and colorful flora everywhere you lay your eyes on while been enthralled by the heart swelling hospitality of the people of Charkhole.
+Take a walk in the forest area near Charkhole under the warm glow of the sun with birds and colorful flora everywhere you lay your eyes while being enthralled by the heart-swelling hospitality of the people of Charkhole.
 Rejuvenate your tired soul while immerging in the surreal beauty of Charkhole.
-If you long for a place far away from the rambunctious city life with astounding site amidst the green luscious forest, Charkhole is the ideal destination for you.
+If you long for a place far away from the rambunctious city life with an astounding site amidst the green luscious forest, Charkhole is the ideal destination for you.

 Cuddled in the far end of the Darjeeling at the foothill of mighty Himalaya is quaint hill station called Kalimpong